dphilipson/grpc-web-hello/README.md

   musl, plus it'll get much worse later anyways because of Envoy as we'll see in the next section.

-# To gRPC-Web
+## To gRPC-Web

 Now to turn gRPC into gRPC-Web.
-This means we need to run an Envoy reverse-proxy server to do something or other involving turning the browser's HTTP/1.1 into the HTTP/2 our gRPC server understands.
+This means we need to run a reverse-proxy in front of our gRPC server from the previous section.
+The proxy will do something involving turning the browser's HTTP/1.1 into the HTTP/2 our gRPC server understands.

+I wasted a **lot** of time here trying to do this with Envoy first, because that's the only proxy mentioned in the docs on the [gRPC website](https://grpc.io/docs/platforms/web/).
+Let's see how that went.

+### Envoy

 - Running this locally at first wasn't bad.
 I spun up an Envoy container and gave it the example configuration from the gRPC-Web docs.
 The only thing I